How to document used schema version in dataset metadata?

 - link the metadata of the ressource with the metadata of the schema version, using MD_AggregateInformation (MD_AssociatedRessource in ISO 19115-1)

-#9 Updated by Peter Kochmann almost 5 years ago
+#9 Updated by Peter Kochmann about 5 years ago

 Up to now I wasn't aware that different schema versions can reference the same edition of data specification.
 So the question of Michael Ö is crucial!